 Moe is interested in books for middle grade, young adult, and adult readers in most genres--especially science fiction, fantasy, contemporary, and light horror.
 The right contemporary or paranormal romance (sans-vampires of course) will spark her interest.
 She's LGBTQ friendly, so send her that male/male erotic romance in your back pocket!
 At this time she's not looking for nonfiction, women's fiction, or cozy mysteries.

 After four years as a Literary Agents Assistant at Curtis Brown, Tracy Marchini left to pursue her own editorial business and to earn her MFA in Writing for Children from Simmons College.
-Her editorial clients have gone on to secure representation, sell books to traditional publishers, win awards and become bestsellers in the UK.
+Her editorial clients have gone on to secure representation, sell books to traditional publishers, win awards and become bestsellers.
 She’s looking forward to being able to work with her BookEnds clients throughout their careers and to (hopefully!) see them grow as authors in the same way.

 Growing up, Tracy made it a personal goal to read every Nancy Drew Case Files in her school’s library and still has a soft spot for a good girl detective story.
 As an adult, she loves the sense of possibility in children’s and young adult literature – and can still empathize with the soul-crushing feeling that is mandatory gym class.